s0pau/Cosm4J/README.md

 ## Configuring HTTPClient

-Simeple timeouts can be configured via config.properties, which configures the HTTPClient via HttpClientBuilder.
+Simple timeouts and retries can be configured via config.properties, which configures the HTTPClient via HttpClientBuilder.
 For example, setting the http.connectionTimeout=5000 at properties is actually the same as writing the following code:

 	HttpClientBuilder.getInstance().setConnectionTimeout(5000);

-Configuring retries can be done as follow:

-	HttpClientBuilder.getInstance().setRetryHandler(youRetryHandlerInstance);
-	* yourRetryHandlerInstance must implement org.apache.http.client.HttpRequestRetryHandler.

-Configuration must be carried out before making the first requester call.

 ## Example

 To make get a feed via the API, for example: